Backpacker Guide to Fiji

 Researched by our South Pacific travel experts: Nadi — Yasawa Islands — Viti Levu — Mamanuca Islands — Outer Islands

 There are three main routes for backpacking around the Fiji Islands.
 The most popular and consequently the most commercial backpacker route in Fiji is along the Yasawa Islands where roughly 30 budget backpacker resorts are scattered along the island chain offering accommodation in thatch huts and dorm beds.
 What makes this region so popular is its gorgeous beaches, great snorkelling lagoons and easy access to the accommodation.

-The second popular route circumnavigates the main island of Viti Levy - there are a handful of lively hostels on the Coral Coast and laid back retreats on Nanuya Island on the north coast and on Caqalai Island off the east coast.
-For more of an adventure, Tavuni in the north of the country is great for eco travellers, explorers and scuba divers.
+The second popular route circumnavigates the main island of Viti Levu - there are a couple of lively hostels on the Coral Coast and laid back retreats on Nanuya Island on the north coast and on Caqalai Island off the east coast.
+For more of an adventure, Taveuni in the north of the country is great for eco travellers, explorers and scuba divers.

 Nadi and around